 State courts divide military retirement for couples with fewer than 10 years of marriage all the time - it simply means that the servicemember actually has to cut the check to pay the civilian spouse, rather than DFAS making the payments.

 There are periodic attempts to modify, or even eliminate, the 10/10 rule, so DFAS would pay the former spouse a court-ordered share of the retirement regardless of the length of the marriage.
-The last such attempt was back in 2006 (see this article for information).
+The last such attempt was back in 2006.
 However, an attempt to revisit the USFSPA results in veterans' groups, women's groups, and others fighting over other changes they'd like to see, and the resulting fighting and controversy ultimately kills the chances of any change.

 Military Pay & Benefits Web Site, run by the Office of the Secretary of Defense.
 Describes the types of military retirement, and has a retirement calculator for each type.